fvaldez421/MacDaddy/README.md

 ## About

-This is a project built as a means to track a user's Macronutrient intake and caloric goals.
+This is a project built as a means to track a user's Macronutrient intake and dietary goals.

 When completed, the application should give a user the ability to log their meals daily and use the provided calendar to view and edit their meals and meal statistics from previous days.